AlainNem/vue-crash-course-2024/README.md

 # vue-crash-course-2024

-This is my first application with vueJs
+This is my first application with VueJs

 ## Recommended IDE Setup